[Article revised on 1 May 2020.]

-As anyone who has been to university knows, a long list of abilities and achievements is neither sufficient nor necessary for healthy self-esteem.
-While people keep on working at their list in the hope that it might one day be long enough, they try to fill the void with status, income, possessions, relationships, sex, and so on.
-Attack their status, criticize their car, and observe in their reaction that it is them that you attack and criticize.
+While these people work on their list in the hope that it might one day be long enough, they try to fill the emptiness inside them with status, income, possessions, and the other accoutrements of bourgeoisie.
+Undermine their status, criticize their house or car, and observe in their reaction that it is them that you undermine and criticize.

-Similarly, it is no good trying to pump up the self-esteem of children (and, increasingly, adults) with empty and condescending praise.
-No one will be fooled, least of all the children, who will feel confused if not exasperated, and be held back from the sort of endeavour from which real self-esteem may grow.
+Similarly, it is no good trying to pump up the self-esteem of children (and, increasingly, adults) with empty, unwarranted praise.
+The children are unlikely to be fooled, but may instead be held back from the sort of endeavour by which real self-esteem can grow.
 And what sort of endeavour is that?

-Whenever we live up to our dreams and promises, we can feel ourself growing.
-Whenever we fail but know that we have given our best, we can feel ourself growing.
-Whenever we stand up for our values and face the consequences, we can feel ourself growing.
-Whenever we come to terms with a difficult truth, we can feel ourself growing.
-Whenever we bravely live up to our ideals, we can feel ourself growing.
+Whenever we live up to our dreams and promises, we can feel ourselves growing.
+Whenever we fail but know that we have done our best, we can feel ourselves growing.
+Whenever we stand up for our values and face the consequences, we can feel ourselves growing.
 That is what growth depends on.
-Growth depends on bravely living up to our ideals, not on the ideals of the bank that we work for, or our parents’ praise, or our children’s successes, or anything else that is not truly our own but, instead, a betrayal of ourself.
+Growth depends on bravely living up to our ideals, not the ideals of the company that we work for, or our parents’ approval, or our children’s successes, or anything else that is not truly our own but, instead, a betrayal of ourselves.